 Program Director: Nichola Ribadu, DMFT, LMFT

-The DMFT is a dynamic program that is committed to the development of the selves of the practitioner.
+The DMFT is a dynamic program that is committed to the development of the self of the practitioner.
 Sensitive to issues of cultural context and human diversity, the DMFT curriculum is focused on the development of the self of the professional.
 The program assists students in integrating cultural heritage, life experience, past education and training, and personal creativity into personalized professional development plans that enable students to build upon their background as they continue to acquire skill and competency in identified areas of interest.

-The DMFT program offered by Loma Linda University is the only DMFT program in California that has been granted accreditation through the Council on Accreditation of Marriage and Family Therapy Education (COAMFTE), the accrediting body associated with the American Association for Marriage and Family Therapy (AAMFT).
+The DMFT program offered by Loma Linda University is the only DMFT program that has been granted accreditation through the Council on Accreditation of Marriage and Family Therapy Education (COAMFTE), the accrediting body associated with the American Association for Marriage and Family Therapy (AAMFT).

 Program Goals & Outcomes